 Meet With Applicant

 This is a person you will have many interactions with so you will want to make sure you get along.
 They will be living in your home and you need to feel comfortable with them being there.
 It is important to make sure this is someone of strong character, who is honest and who will treat your property as if it were there own.
 Of course, you won’t be able to tell all of this from one meeting, but you will be able to get a pretty good idea of what kind of person they are.
 Just like a job interview, ask a lot of questions.
 Ask them why they are moving, are they a smoker, do they have pets?
 Will they want pets in the future?
 Do they often have friends or family staying with them?
-While you don’t want to be too intrusive, these kinds of things are important when choosing tenants for your West Palm Beach home.
+While you don’t want to be too intrusive, these kinds of things are important when choosing tenants for your Florida home.